 add_filter( 'mbr/visibility/check/exception', 'mbr_visibility_fix', 9999, 2 );

-And after adding this snippet of code to the functions.php, page layout started immediately to look good with all the titles, sorting and styles in place.
+And after adding this snippet of code to the functions.php, page layout was immediately fixed with all the titles, sorting and styles in place.

 After LearnDash courses layout was fixed